 Section 8: The Directors shall

-- Help execute all matters of the Executive Committee;
+A. Help execute all matters of the Board;

-Section 3: The President shall be chairperson of the Executive Committee.
+Section 1: The President shall be chair of the Board.

-- To review and recommend to the President, question on policy and Association activities.
+A. To review and recommend to the President, questions on policy and Association activities.

-- To receive recommendations of the Association for proposed activities, policy changes, and/or amendments to these bylaws.
+B. To receive recommendations of the Association for proposed activities, policy changes, and/or amendments to these By-Laws.

-- The Executive Committee shall recommend to the Association their endorsement or rejection of each recommendation by the next general meeting of the Association.
+2. The Board shall recommend to the Association their endorsement or rejection of each recommendation by the next general meeting of the Association.

-- All recommendations for policy changes and amendments to these bylaws must be presented to the Executive Committee for their research and decision of endorsement or rejection before presented to the Association for a vote.
+C. All recommendations for policy changes and amendments to these By-Laws must be presented to the Board for their research and decision of endorsement or rejection before presented to the Association for a vote.

-Section 5: The Executive Committee shall designate, when needed, a bank in which funds of the Association are to be deposited, create an annual budget, oversee fund raising activities, and report the financial health of the Association at each meeting.
+Section 3: The Board shall designate, when needed, a bank in which funds of the Association are to be deposited, create an annual budget, oversee fund raising activities, and report the financial health of the Association at each meeting.

-Section 7: The Executive Committee shall regularly meet to carry out the business of the Association as prescribed by the Purpose and Objectives in Article 2.
+Section 5: The Board shall regularly meet to carry out the business of the Association as prescribed by the Purpose and Objectives in Article 2.